(Apply for entry in September 2018)

 - 11. If I decide not to apply for medical or dental school after graduation, how do I know employers or my MSc. application will be considered positively?As this is a brand new course, it is impossible to give you a ‘track-record’ on how your future applications will fair once you have graduated from this course in three years’ time.
 This is also due to the fact that we do not know where you will be applying in two-years time, if not medical or dental school.
 As stated above, we are aware that many of our graduates will want to apply for medical or dental school and so we have contacted all of them in the UK and so far all have confirmed that at the very least our graduates will not be penalised.
 We therefore have no reason to believe that this will not also be the case when applying for employment or a Masters degree.
 In fact, we believe that our graduates are likely to be considered favourably because they have displayed ability to take on a greater work-load, manage time and be generally more driven.
 If there is any particular employer or Masters degree courses which you are keen to pursuing upon graduation, then we would be keen on assisting you to confirm from the outset what their views are on this 3-year BSc. course.

 - 13. Is the course accredited by the IBMS?As with other universities offering similar 3-year courses, our degree is currently not accredited by the Institute of Biomedical Science (IBMS).
 As this degree is primarily designed for those who wish to progress onto a degree course in medicine or dentistry, we have chosen not to have our degree accredited in order to allow you maximum flexibility in your choice of course units.
-However, students interested in a career as a biomedical/healthcare scientist in the NHS may undertake the NHS Scientist Training Programme after completion of our Biomedical Sciences degree.

 - 14. Can I apply for Accreditation of Prior Learning?Yes, all applications for APL are processed by the University of Buckingham.
 Students are advised at interview whether APL credits will be accepted by medical or dental schools to which students may want to progress